danwing/referee/draft-xyzzy-referee.md

 home network is responsible for being a Referee for its own devices.

-When connecting to a server with an .internal domain, a client supporting this specification includes the TLS extension "referee" in its TLS ClientHello.
-This causes the server to respond with its Referee raw public key {{!RFC7250}} rather than a PKI certificate (which the client might or might not trust, based on how that PKI certificate was signed).
+When connecting to a server with an .internal domain, a client supporting this specification includes the TLS server_certificate_type extension {{!RFC7250}} in its TLS ClientHello.
+This causes the server to provide with its raw public key
+{{!RFC7250}} rather than its PKI certificate.

 For the client, there are two situations that may occur:  it has not previously cached the association of hostname to public key or it